 Most riders use their support crew as their means of getting to the start at Au Gres but any means is ok as long as you have a way to get back to Ludington if you drop out or the race is cancelled.

-- We will have a sweeper vehicle to close down checkpoints as all racers get through them but that vehicle will not be picking up racers unless a major emergency where the support crew is not present.
+- We will have a sweeper vehicle to close down checkpoints as all racers get through them but that vehicle will not be picking up racers unless there’s a major emergency where the support crew is not present.

 - You’ll likely drive together to the check-in and start so that no vehicles will be left at the start, but it’s not required.